Cysparks-Inc/lendy/REBRANDING_SUMMARY.md

-# Lendy Microfinance - Rebranding Summary
+# Pett Vision - Rebranding Summary

 ## What Was Changed

-The entire Napol Microfinance system has been rebranded to Lendy Microfinance with a new dark blue color scheme.
+The entire system has been rebranded to Pett Vision with a new dark blue color scheme.

 ### Color Changes